syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/docs.en.md

 It stores and retrieves arbitrary unstructured data objects via an HTTP-based API.
 It is highly fault tolerant with its data replication and scale-out architecture.
 In its implementation as a distributed eventually consistent object storage, it is not mountable like a file server.

-You can create the OpenStack API to generate credentials to access the SysEleven Stack Object Storage.
+You can use the OpenStack API to generate credentials to access the SysEleven Stack Object Storage.
 You can then use the S3 API with various S3 clients and/or SDKs.

 ## Supported S3 operations by backend